 Please read these guidance notes carefully before you fill in the form.
-Only enter details onto the form of the changes you wish to make.

-Complete part RSR-C4 if you are applying to vary a bespoke permit for a radioactive substances activity involving open sources and/or waste from open sources.
+Complete part RSR-B4 if you are applying for a new bespoke permit for a radioactive substances activity involving open sources and/or radioactive waste on a non-nuclear site.
+If you want to make on-site disposals of solid waste to land, also fill in part RSR-B5.